bkw777/dl2/co2ba.md

 For !yenc, you can get a slightly smaller output file by using `XA=best` .
 This will internally try all possible XA values with both xor & rot (^0-^255 +0-+255) and pick the best.
-This will take several seconds and generally produce a smaller file, but not greatly, which is why it's not the default.
+This will take several seconds and generally produce a smaller file, but usually not by much, and the loader may actually run slower if "best" lands on a + value rather than a ^ value, which is why "best" is not the default.
-The best value will be different for every input file.
+Note, every input file will have it's own different best value.

 `RLE=true` enables run-length-encoding compression.